 - 1. Do not be afraid of the topic.
-It should be openly discussed. - Communicate with the child that the fear and anxiety is perfectly normal. - 3.
-Communicate that there will be other children at camp with the same type of concerns. - 4.
+It should be openly discussed. - Communicate with the child that the fear and anxiety is perfectly normal. - Communicate that there will be other children at camp with the same type of concerns. - 4.
 Make sure the child knows that the camp staff have dealt with this type of issue and are trained to assist the child through any difficulties they may experience. - Adrienne and Jessica are available to speak with your child before they come to camp so they know there is someone there that knows them and is ready to personally greet them when they arrive. - 6.
 Please DO NOT make a deal with your child that "if you don't like it, I will come get you."
 The first time a child is unhappy, they may hold you to that promise, and you will be left without any options.
 You can promise that if there are any problems you will be working with the Directors and the counselors to make sure the child is happy. - 7.
-You should discuss the topic long enough that your child becomes comfortable with the concept and is ready for the challenge.
+You should discuss the topic long enough that your child becomes comfortable with the concept and is ready for the challenge. - 8.
+If you cannot get your child comfortable with the concept of being away from home, your child may not be ready for camp yet.